lucascreery/Electron-Music-App/README.md

 # Electron-Music-App

-This is a minimal music streamer created with a full MERN stack (MongoDB, ExpressJS, React and Node.js)
+This is a minimal music streamer created with a full MERN stack (MongoDB, ExpressJS, React and Node.js) running on an Electron Application

 # Start